frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/setting-up/data/data-import.md

 Now, change the values in your template and save the file as Excel or CSV.

-> While exporting records for update, make sure that the ID column is exported and is untouched.
+> While exporting records for updating them, ensure that the ID column is exported and is untouched.
 The values in the ID column are used to identify the records in the system.
-You can update the values in other columns but not in ID column.
+You can update the values in other columns but not in the ID column.

 ### 2.3 Importing the Template